wp-plugins/awesome-filterable-portfolio/readme.txt

 = 1.5 =

 * Fixed: For some themes a small dash appears next to the image

+= 1.6 =

+* Fixed: No data lost when deactivating the plugin
+* Fixed: Plugin shows where desired on a page or a page.
+* Fixed: Fixing issue with updating a portfolio item.
+* New: Options page for the plugin's configuration
+* New: Order Categories
+* New: Order Portfolio Items
+* New: Configure Animation Properties

 == Upgrade Notice ==